nutechsoftware/AlarmDecoder-IoT/README.md

 ## Overview

-This project provides a framework for building an IoT network appliance to monitor and control one or many alarm systems.
+This project provides an example framework for building an IoT network appliance to monitor and control one or many alarm systems.

-By integrating the AD2pHAT from AlarmDecoder.com and a compatible ESP32 SoC based board the resulting device connects a compatible alarm system to a public or private MQTT server for monitoring.
+The [AD2IoT network appliance](https://www.alarmdecoder.com/catalog/product_info.php/products_id/50) integrates the AD2pHAT from AlarmDecoder.com and a ESP32-POE-ISO.
+The result is a device that easily connects to a compatible alarm system and publishes the alarm state to a public or private MQTT server for monitoring.
 The device can also be configured to initiate SIP voice calls, SMS messages, or e-mail when a user defined alarm state is triggered.
 The typical time from the device firmware start to being delivery of a state event is less than 10 seconds.
 Typical latency between an alarm event and message delivery is 20ms on a local network.

 The device firmware is stored in the onboard non-volatile flash making the device resistant to corruption.
 With OTA update support the flash can be securely loaded with the latest version in just a few seconds over HTTPS.

 ## Tested and recommended hardware
+* ESP-POE-ISO.
+Ethernet+WiFi applications.
 * ESP32-DevKitC-32E.
 WiFi only applications.
-* ESP-POE-ISO.
-Ethernet+WiFi applications.

 ## Firmware
-TODO: HOWTO flash the latest available firmware or compile this project from source.
-[Building firmware](#Building-firmware)

-## SmartThings app integration
+The firmware is already compiled for the ESP32-POE-ISO board and is available in the release page or via OTA(over-the-air) update.
+Currently the firmware is built with the following build flags 'stsdk' and 'webui'.

+To switch to a specific build over the internet using OTA include the buildflag in the upgrade command.

+    upgrade webui

+See the README-FLASH.MD inside the release file for instructions on flash the firmware over the ESP32-POE-ISO USB.

+### SmartThings build (stsdk) - alarmdecoder_stsdk_esp32.bin
+- Components: Pushover, Twilio, Sendgrid, ser2sock, SmartThings

+This is the default buildflag.
+This build is compiled using the [st-device-sdk-c-ref](https://github.com/SmartThingsCommunity/st-device-sdk-c-ref) from the SmartThings github repo and has the webUI component disabled.

 A few options are available as the AD2IoT device moves toward being certified and directly available in the SmartThings app.
 In order to Discover and adopt the AD2IoT device it needs to be visible in the "My Testing Devices" under the "Adding device" panel.

 First you will need to [enable Developer Mode in the app